Floer-theoretic filtration on Painlev\'e Hitchin systems: Introduction

-with its inherited scheme structure.
-That motivates us to define multiplicity filtration, for general Higgs moduli $\M$.
+The labelling of the imaginary root mentioned in \cref{Intro:Floer filter for parabolic higgs dim=2} can be described in terms of the multiplicities of the irreducible components of the central fiber $h_\Gamma^{-1}(0)$ of the Hitchin map with its inherited scheme structure.
+That motivates us to define \textit{multiplicity filtration}, for a general Higgs moduli space $\M$.
 Given the central fiber of its Hitchin map with its irreducible components $E_i$ and their multiplicities $m_i,$

 denote $m:=\max_i\, m_i,$ and define the \textbf{multiplicity filtration} on $H^{\dim_\C \M}(\M)$ to be

 This is well defined, as all components $E_i$ are equidimensional, of real dimension $\dim_\C \M$, and the central fiber is deformation-retract of $\M,$ thus $H^{\dim_\C \M}(\M)$ is generated by $[E_i]$.